 You’ll see how many pages are indexed and how many are not (see below)

-It is important, however, to consider the reasons why pages are not being indexed.
+It is important, however, to consider the reasons why these particular web pages are not being indexed.

 In this case, let’s start with “Alternative page with proper canonical tag”.